OutWooods/7-languages-prolog/sorting-algorithms.md

-In the 1880s in the US the census took 8 years to tabulate Hollerith came up with a system of punched cards to store information.
-Which was used for the 1890 census.
+What was one of the sparks for computers?,sorting - In the 1880s in the US the census took 8 years to tabulate By the 1960s its estimated a quarter of computing power was on what?, sorting.
-Holleriths firm become the Computer Tabulating Recording company.
-Later.
-International Buisiness machines.

-By the 1960s its estimated a quarter of computing power was on sorting.
 FInding largest and smallest.

-Sorting is used for your emails, for your facebook feed, for names in your phones phonebook.
+Where is sorting used(3)?,Sorting is used for your emails for your facebook feed for names in your phones phonebook.

-As things you want to sort increases, the cost grows.
+What is a sorting problem an example of?,Diseconomies of scale - As things you want to sort increases the cost grows.
 Disseconomies of scale.
-Scale can hurt.

-Compuer scienstsis test algorithms on their worst case.
-WOrld records for their best case.

-Big-O notation.
-It explains the relationship.
-How complex the algorithm is in t erms of worst case scenario.
-O(1) (or O(n^0)) - the number doesn't matter.
-Its a fixed time.
-E.g. cleaning your house for a party.
-Number of guests does not matter.
-Taking the first value from an array.
-O(log n) <- can sometimes be used as an improvement on a class O(n) alogoritha.
-Divide and conquer algorithms are always this.
-Remember we don't care about the base - we care about the scale rate.
+How do computer scientists often test algorithms?,on their worst case scenario WHat is Big O notation?,it explains the relationship - how complex an algorithm is.
+It simplifies down to just the abstract relationship not the specifics
+Whats the quickest relationship?,O(1) or O(n^2)
+Give an example of an O(1) task?,cleaning the hose for a party Give an example of an O(1) array function?,getting the first value from an array Order the 6 Big O relationships?,O(1) - O(log n) - o(n) - O(n log n) - O(n^2) - O(n!)
+Whay's a class Big O that is an improvement on O(n)?,O(log n).
+What sort of algorithms are O(log n)?,Divide and conquer With Big O do we care about small cases?,no we're thinking of the scale rate - what would it be like with a million 0 thousands- trillions
+What is linear growth in O notation?,O(n)
+Give an example for dinner parties of O(n)?,the time it takes to pass the tofu around the table.
-O(n) - linear growth - the time it takes to pass the tofu around the table.
-Double the guests - double the time.
-Adding up an array.
+Give an example for of O(n)?,the time it takes to pass the tofu around the table.
-O(n log n) - linearithmic time - merge sort fits this.
-Iterations that use divide and conquer are O(n log n).
-O(n^2) -  quadratic growth - every guest hugs every other guest.
-You don't do O(2N^2) because the n^2 trumps it - the highest power matters most.  nested loops working over the same collection again are always n^2.
-O(n!) - factorial - go through every combination of playing cards.

-An improvement on O(N^2) is sometimes O(n log n).

-Bubble sort lands us in quadratic time.
-You go along, comparing books in pairs.
-Loop back to the start.
-Once you don't change.
-You don't change.
+Give an example with arrays for of O(n)?,add up all elements in an array What is often an improvement on O(n^2) problems?,O(n log n) Give a sorting algorithm which is O(n log n)?,merge sort.
+What is bubble sort in Big O?,O(n^2)
+What are nested loops working over the same collection again in Big O?,O(n^2) What big O is going through every combination of playing cards?,O(n!) <- factorial What is bubble sort?,go along the line comparing two at a time.
+If the final array is the same as the start then you're finished.
-Insertion sort - not really much quicker.
-You put one book in the middle.
-Get a second book, see if that goes left or right.
+What is insertion sort?,You put one thing in the middle.
+Get a second.
+See if it goes left or right.
-Merge sort - its a divide and conquer approach.
-Merge sort works by splitting all the elements in a list down to smaller two element lists which can then be sorted easily in one pass.
-You keep splitting down until you have pairs.
-Then you recursively merge these lists back into a larger list.

-Merge sort - stage one.
-SPlit split split until you have singular parts O(n).
-Then you merge the lists back together O(log n).
-The way you merge is you get the smallest numbers from the two groups.
-Compare.
+What is merge sort stage 1?,O(n) - split until you have singular parts.
+What is merge sort stage 2?,O(log n) - Merge your lists back together.
+Get the smallest numbers from the two groups being merged.
+COmpare.
 Place the smallest one in.
-Then Take the smallest one left compare it to the smallest one on the other list.
-Loop until all are gone.

-Selection sort - O(n^2).
-Find the smallest value - put it at the start and swap it with the next value.
+Then compare the next two smallest.
+Repeat.

-Bucket sort - putting things into categories is O(nm) time - m being the number of categories.
-So Big O notation is O(n).
+What is Bucket sort in Big O?,O(nm) time - m being the number of categories.
+So its O(n) Simplify in Big O  O(1 + 2)?,O(1)

-Binary search.

-Simplify
-O(1 + 2)
-O(n * 3)
+Simplify in Big O  O(n * 3)?,O(n)
-O(n^2 + 3)
+Simplify in Big O  O(n^2 + 3)?,O(n^2)
-O(n! + n^ 2).
+Simplify in Big O  O(n! + n^ 2)?,O(n!)

-Premier league is a round-round so its O(n^2)

-Gauss summary equation S = n(n +1)/2 to add up continous numbers.

-log2(512) = X means what?
-Log Base 2 to the ower of X = 512.Aka how many times do you multiple 2 by itself to get 512. log on its own means to the 10.
+Premier league is a round-robin so what is it in big O?,O(n^2) What is the Gauss summary equation to add up continous numbers?,S = n(n + 1)/2 log2(512) = X means what?, Log Base 2 to the ower of X = 512.Aka how many times do you multiple 2 by itself to get 512.

-log(100) = 2

-so O(n log n)
-log2(n)=x

-Rememeber nested loops of the same list are essentially O(n) inside an O(n) so O(n * n).
-But what if we replaced one of the O(n) operations with O(log n)?
-Then we'd have an O(n log n) operation...

-Space complexity vs time.
-Algorithms - you can think about time complexity (how long will this take).
-But also space complexity - what are the resource requirements of your algorithm.

-A programme has two ways to remember things.
-The heap and the stack.
-When a variable is declared in a block of code it is stored on the stack.
-When a block of code goes out of scope, the variables are removed from the stack.

-Stack overflow means the stack has run out of space.
+What two complexity issues have you got with algorithms?,Space complexity - resources.
+Time complexity (how long) What two ways have programmes got to remember things?,The heap and the stack What does stack overflow mean?,stack has run out of space.